2023 Solar Incentives Guide for West Chester, OH - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

 Solar incentives are meant to help mitigate the cost of installing a solar panel system on your home.
-This category of financial incentives is designed to encourage more Americans to convert their home partially or fully to renewable energy.
-Solar incentives could include upfront discounts, cash back or credit towards your monthly utility bill.
-Some incentives are given by the federal government, some by the Ohio government and some by your utility company, county or municipality.
+Financial incentives like these are in place to encourage more homeowners to switch their home over to renewable energy.
+Different types of incentives, including discounts, cash back or credit towards your monthly utility bill, might be available to you.
+Certain incentives may be handled by the state of Ohio, by your utility company or by county or municipality, while other incentives are federal.
 Categories of solar incentives include:

-- Solar Renewable Energy Certificate (SREC): Typically, solar systems that produce over a specific (usually small) amount of electricity will qualify for SRECs or similar performance-based incentives.
-SRECs and similar incentives are typically provided by your state government.
-SRECs can be sold to your utility company or another buyer, and this is usually considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): Generally, solar systems that produce more than a specified (generally small) amount of electricity can qualify for SRECs or similar performance-based incentives.
+SRECs and performance-based incentives in general are typically provided by your state government.
+When you receive an SREC, you can sell it to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.

 Federal Solar Incentives

 Federal incentives are the type of incentives that you are most likely to have heard of.
-The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
-The ITC allows you to claim a tax credit for a set percentage of the cost of your solar system.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of your solar system's cost.

 The ITC applies to solar panels installed on your primary or secondary residence in the United States.
 The solar panels must have been installed after January 1, 2006 on a property owned by you for you to claim the credit.
 Originally, the ITC covered 30% of all costs (panels, equipment, accessories and labor), although the covered amount has fluctuated slightly over the last few years between 26-30%.
 The amount you qualify for will depend on when your solar system was installed.
 There is no cap on the amount you can claim.